bswaby/Touchpoint/README.md

 ## Overview

-This repository is the work of one guy who loves Jesus, loves clean data, and loves seeing people come to Christ — so I built a bunch of tools to help make ministry smoother, simpler, and Spirit-led.
+This repository is the work of one guy who loves Jesus, loves clean data, and loves seeing people come to Christ — so I built a bunch of tools to help make ministry smoother, more informed, reduce overhead, and help reach others.
 ---

 ## TPxi Modules